Who will be Dianne Feinstein's replacement? Here are California's rules for replacing U.S. senators.

 "Dianne Feinstein was many things — a powerful, trailblazing U.S. Senator; an early voice for gun control; a leader in times of tragedy and chaos.
 But to me, she was a dear friend, a lifelong mentor, and a role model not only for me, but to my wife and daughters for what a powerful, effective leader looks like," Newsom said. "...She broke down barriers and glass ceilings, but never lost her belief in the spirit of political cooperation.
 And she was a fighter — for the city, the state and the country she loved."

-His statement made no comment on her possible replacement, but the possibility that Feinstein could die in office has long been a consideration.
+His statement did not mention her replacement, but the possibility that Feinstein could die in office has long been a consideration.

-A possible replacement for Feinstein is California Secretary of State Shirley Weber, a 75-year-old Black woman who was formerly a member of the California State Assembly.
+A potential replacement for Feinstein is California Secretary of State Shirley Weber, a 75-year-old Black woman who was formerly a member of the California State Assembly.

 "I don't want to make another appointment, and I don't think the people of California want me to make another appointment," Newsom said in his NBC interview earlier this month.